jorisayivi/jorisayivi/README.md

 # Hi, I'm Joris 👋

+AI Engineer bridging data, engineering and business, with a focus on turning AI-driven ideas into practical, well-understood solutions.
+Particularly interested in NLP and Generative AI solutions.

 🎓 Master of Science in Artificial Intelligence applied to society @CentraleSupélec.

 🎓 Master's degree in Econometrics and Applied Statistics @Université d'Orléans.